Health Benefits of Matcha Green Tea

 All tea comes from the same plant, Camellia sinensis, which is related to the Camellia plant.
 It’s a woody shrub native to southern China that is generally kept plucked to picking height (3-4 feet).
 The plant can produce white, green, oolong, black (known as Red tea in China) and pu-erh tea depending on the region, specific plant varietal and processing method.
 It’s important to note that the “Red Tea” that’s being marketed by some large distribution companies is really an herbal infusion.
 It’s not really tea and although it contains antioxidants, they are not the same ones that are being studied in connection with the tea plant, or the ones which have shown to be very potent in the many studies that have come out over the last few years.

-What makes matcha tea so special?
+What makes matcha green tea so special?

-Matcha tea is a high-quality green tea that is covered before picking to accentuate the color, then stone-ground after being picked and before being sealed into small tins.
-Matcha tea is enjoyed in many ways.
+Matcha green tea is a high-quality green tea that is covered before picking to accentuate the color, then stone-ground after being picked and before being sealed into small tins.
+Matcha green tea is enjoyed in many ways.
 In Japan it is a very important part of the tea ceremony, and in both Asia and the West, people drink it because they like the taste and the ritual.
 Now some people are drinking it because of the reported health benefits.

 The taste is strong and vegetal – some people would say spinachy, others would say grassy and with an umami character.
 This will also of course depend on the quality and source that you use.
-The tea used to make matcha tea is important; there are many cheaper imitations that use low-grade tea.
+The tea used to make matcha green tea is important; there are many cheaper imitations that use low-grade tea.

 As with all teas, where you get it is important.
 You want to purchase your tea from an importer who moves through their stock so that you get fresh product.
 You should use about a teaspoon in a bowl with a third of a cup of hot water and heated to less than a boil.
 Then agitate it with a bamboo whisk and you are ready to drink it.